eonil/flow.swift/README.md

 - Warn and check if you didn't handle potential error.
 - Simplified interface.
 Only 3 methods.
 No more bunch of `continueWith...` methods.
+- Major class name is not `Task` to avoid name ambiguity with `Foundation.Task` in Swift 3.

 But this library requires you to always designated execution queue.